Lindfield Bonfire Celebrations – Saturday 5th November 2016

 It is advised that if travelling south towards Lindfield from Ardingly to go via College Road, Ardingly to avoid Lindfield and if heading North from Haywards Heath to use Summerhill Lane towards Ardingly to avoid Lindfield.

-It is strongly advised if you live locally, to walk to our event as car parking is very restricted within Lindfield Village and access will be affected by road closures during the night.
+It is strongly advised if you live locally and walk to our event as car parking is very restricted within Lindfield Village.
+Vehicle access event will be affected by road closures during the night.

 If attending by car we suggest you park in Haywards Heath or on the outskirts of the village and walk in.
 When deciding where to park: